A woman with short, curly dark hair smiling outdoors in front of a blurred green leafy background, wearing a blue top and rust-colored cardigan.

 As with many others in this profession, I came to the world of therapy through my own healing journey.
 I was lucky enough to have caring people there for me when I needed it most, and I hope to be able to do the same for others.

 My previous counseling experience primarily focused on working with LGBTQIA+ clients, and as someone who identifies as queer and gender fluid, it has been a great honor to be able to give back to my community.
-However, I am excited to connect with couples, families, and individuals from many other communities as well.
+However, I am excited to connect with individuals from many other communities as well.

 Why start therapy?